Frequently Asked Questions about Map a Nurse

 Q: When will the service be operational?

-Ans: We will be operational in London very soon, meanwhile please register onto our service using this form for Nurses or this form for Customers so we can keep you updated and you can have access to our special offers.
+Ans: We are active in Great London Area, in the Brighton area in Bristol, Wiltshire e South Wales.
+Please register onto our service using this form for Nurses or this form for Customers so we can keep you updated and you can have access to our special offers.

 Q: Are nurses assessed before they are accepted as a new member to your service?